xsf/xmpp.org/content/about/myths.md

 XMPP enables in most aspects privacy-friendly implementations and usage.
 But there are no absolutes here.
 By using XMPP - or any other system - you give access to your metadata to some degree.
 XMPP is certainly not the system with the least metadata available to an observer, especially an observer with access to your server.
 But no single server administrator can possibly see all the metadata you provide via your interactions.

-By federation XMPP provides the user with the ability to trust just one server administrator or even split trust over several servers using multiple accounts, and remote servers will only see metadata that concerns them.
+By allowing federation, XMPP provides the user with the ability to self-host their own server, to choose which server administrator to trust, or even to split trust over several servers by using multiple accounts.
+Remote servers from contacts will only see the relevant metadata that concerns them.

 ## The baseline is minimal, therefore XMPP is useless.